davestearns/tutorials/src/authentication.md

 Typically systems start out requiring only an email and password.
 Email names are already unique, and account holders can prove their ownership of an email address by responding to a verification message sent by your system (more on that [below](#other-kinds-of-authorization-tokens)).
 Once verified, the email address can be used for notifications and account recovery.

-But **don't use an email address as the account's primary key** in your database---people sometimes need to change their email address, for example when leaving a school or corporation.
+But **don't use an email address as the account's primary key**---people sometimes need to change their email address, for example when leaving a school or corporation.
 Use an [application-assigned ID](ids.md) for the account record, and store the email address as one of the account's credentials.

 Passwords are again a classic design tradeoff.
 They are simple and familiar, and can be used anywhere the account holder happens to be, including shared computers or public kiosks.
 But they are also a shared secret, so if an attacker learns an account's password, they immediately gain unrestricted access.
-If people were disciplined about creating unique and strong passwords on each site, this might be OK, but sadly most people are not.
+If people were disciplined about creating unique and strong passwords on each site and keeping them secret, this might be OK, but sadly most people are not.
 Even those who are can be tricked into revealing their passwords on phishing sites that look like the real sign-in pages of popular services.

 ### Something You Are: Passkeys